Part of the Faculty of English and Humanities

 To excite the children about our languages learning (and also one of my favourites themed days of the year) we celebrate European Day of Languages; on this day we use a range of languages in different ways and also explore different cultures creatively through activities such as a baguette baking or the construction of famous landmarks.
 The buzz around our academy is amazing on this day as we greet each other and converse in French, German, Spanish, Italian and many more languages too!
 In past years, children have also taken a residential trip to France and immersed themselves in the culture of the country and its language; this is something that I am very proud of.

-At Milton Primary Academy we aim to provide a languages curriculum that is creative, inclusive, challenging and inspired by the real-world.
+At Milton Primary Academy, we aim to provide a languages curriculum that is creative, inclusive, challenging and inspired by the real-world.
 It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.
+The area of study (French) is set out in the National Curriculum 2014.

 The Primary National Curriculum for Languages aims to ensure that all pupils: